PacketAnglers/atd-avd-l2ls-campus/README.md

 bash -c "$(curl http://www.packetanglers.com/installavd.sh)"
 ```

-Navigate to the following directory.
+Change to the following directory.
 All following commands will be ran from here.

 ``` bash
 cd labfiles/cleveland-atd-avd